GoogleCloudPlatform/cnrm-blueprints/README.md

 ## Validation Monitoring

-The cloud build history for validation is listed [here](https://pantheon.corp.google.com/cloud-build/builds?folder=&organizationId=&project=anthos-blueprints-validation).
+The cloud build history for validation is listed under the `anthos-blueprints-validation project.

 The release candidates for anthoscli verified blueprints are listed [here](https://github.com/GoogleCloudPlatform/blueprints/releases)